Recently I’ve been asked about the spelling of Konnichiwa in Hiragana. Is it こんにちは or こんにちわ? Which is correct and why?

 Hope this post helped you to clear the confusion you had between こんにちは or こんにちわ. 🙂

 Useful Phrases in Japanese

-You can learn over 200 Japanese phrases in my eBook ($1 only).
+You can learn over 200 Japanese phrases in my eBook.

 It comes with MP3 audio files that you can download so you can practice your listening comprehension or pronunciation of phrases.
 Here is a sample MP3 of the phrases #1 to #12 shown above.

-Each phrase is specified if it’s Formal or Informal speech, and also mainly used by male or female.
+Each phrase is specified if it’s Formal or Informal speech, and also mainly used by males or females.